lcrespom/shelp/README.md

 ### Directory History

 In a zsh shell, typing the `PageDown` key will open the Shelp popup and show the most directories.
-The user can select a directory using the keyboard or mouse, and hit enter or click on a directory entry to change to that directory.
+The user can select a directory using the keyboard or mouse, and hit `Enter` or click on a directory entry to change to that directory.

 Example directory history in dark mode, filtering entries that contain "tauri":